roachhd/roachhd.github.io/_posts/2024-07-27-9-Promises-for-a-life-well-lived.md

 If you spend too much time focusing on “what ifs” behind you (black), you’ll lose sight of the immense density of opportunity before you (green).

-7. **I promise to wear a cheerful appearance at all times and give every person I meet a smile.**
+Promise 7. **I promise to wear a cheerful appearance at all times and give every person I meet a smile.**

 When you open up to the world, the world will open up to you.